 Launched in 2015 and concluded in late 2019, this experimental project was designed to test whether artificial and natural beaver dams are effective meadow restoration tools for reducing climate-warming gases and increasing biodiversity.
 Beaver dams increase carbon storage by trapping sediment high in carbon and raising the locally adjacent water table, which expands the growth of riparian and aquatic vegetation.

-Following the success of this demonstration project (see final project report below), we are seeking to expand the restoration to the full Childs Meadow complex with local restoration partners in the near future.
+Following the success of this demonstration project (see final project report below), we are seeking to expand the restoration efforts to the full Childs Meadow complex with local restoration partners in the near future.